-$ cd tutorial-analytics/tutorial-actual-vs-expected-analytic $ mvn clean install $ cd ../tutorial-svcs $ mvn clean install $ cd ../tutorial-util/tutorial-timeseries-util $ mvn clean install

 The code to build the tutorial visualization app is found in https://github.com/digitalTwin/steam-turbine-tutorial-vis.
 We'll discuss building and deploying this in Step 5.

+What you learned

+You have configured your environment to run the Digital Twin Starter Kit, and have built the provided sample code.
+You have learned what modules are present in the provided code and how they implement the 5 Steps discussed in the Introduction.
 Bottom of Form